-The State of the Rockies Project is in its twelfth year, and seeks to increase public understanding of vital issues affecting the Rocky Mountain West.
+The State of the Rockies Project is in its fourteenth year, and seeks to increase public understanding of vital issues affecting the Rocky Mountain West.
 All State of the Rockies events are free and open to the public, who are encouraged to join the ongoing discussion of the issues that affect our beautiful yet fragile region.

-2016-2017 State of the Rockies Fellowship
+The 2016-17 State of the Rockies Project:

-This year we will be releasing the sections of our State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
-From state wolf management to the role ranching plays in conservation, the sections of the 2015 report focus on different elements of landscape-scale conservation across the Rocky Mountain West.
+We have released sections of our 2015-2016 State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
+From the ethics of agricultural water use to the cultural value of water in the Southwest, the sections of the 2016 State of the Rockies Report focus on different "Scales of Western Water."